theninthsky/client-side-rendering/README.md

 <br>
 And by doing so, we will fall short behind a CSR app's performance (as mentioned above).

-That's why choosing SSR for its "server-side data fetching" ability is a mistake - you may never know how much of the data fetching will end up in the client because of poor server performance.
+That's why choosing SSR for its "server-side data fetching" ability is a mistake - you may never know how much of the data fetching will end up in the client because of poor server performance (or inevitably large queries).

 A quick reminder that since we preload the data in our CSR app, we benefit in both first painting and data arrival.